sarumont/dotfiles/README.md

 The directory for [vim-notes](https://github.com/xolox/vim-notes) is `~/.local/share/vim/notes`.
 This can be a symlink to e.g. `~/Dropbox/notes` to allow syncing of notes between machines.

+## Xresources

+DPI is machine-dependent, but an example `~/.Xresources` is:

+    Xft.dpi: 144

+    !
+These might also be useful depending on your monitor and personal preference:
+    Xft.autohint: 0
+    Xft.lcdfilter:  lcddefault
+    Xft.hintstyle:  hintfull
+    Xft.hinting: 1
+    Xft.antialias: 1
+    Xft.rgba: rgb

 # Niceties

 ## Italics